 As long as compressed air or compressed gas is used as a medium (e.g. transport of powders, spraying of paints, mixing of ingredients) the question of why not arises, because there is no alternative.
 When driving tools, electric current would actually be the obvious driving force.
 But electricity poses a considerable safety risk in many working environments: wet floors, high humidity, explosive materials, electric shock.
 Due to its elasticity, compressed air also has the advantage of variable speeds and torques; in addition, the tools remain cool and do not overheat.
 For design reasons, pneumatic tools are lighter than electrical appliances and therefore more ergonomic and less stressful in continuous use.
 They also require less maintenance, but the quality of the compressed air contributes significantly to the service life of the tools.

-Ambient air is made up of a mixture of gases (78 % nitrogen, 21 % oxygen and 1 % different gases).
-Under normal circumstances, people do not notice ambient air.
-Air cannot be seen or smelt and it has no taste.
-People only notice air following “contamination” of the ambient air with particles, aerosols, humidity and other contamination.
-It is precisely these undesirable components that have to be removed or significantly reduced, making compressed air treatment necessary to achieve the optimum compressed air quality (and thus product quality) for the respective application.
+The ambient air consists of a gas mixture (78 % nitrogen, 21 % oxygen and 1 % different gases).
+Under normal circumstances, humans are not aware of their ambient air.
+Air cannot be seen or smelled, and it has no taste.
+Only by "contaminating" the ambient air with particles, aerosols, moisture and other impurities can humans perceive air.
+It is precisely these unwanted and not always perceptible components that must be removed or significantly reduced and make compressed air treatment necessary to achieve the optimum compressed air quality (and thus product quality) for the respective application.

 The treatment covers the following: cooling, filtration, drying, condensate discharge.
 Although the energy medium air is available in almost unlimited quantities all over the world, its quality is not the same everywhere.
 Air differs in the different climatic zones due to different physical influences (e.g. humidity, pollution etc.) in the environment.
 This must be taken into account for compressed air treatment.